btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Stores.md

 ## How many stores can I create?

 There's no limit on a number of stores you can create in BTCPay.

+## why are invoices without payment showing as complete?

+When an invoice is created to receive a payment value of 0 (zero amount due) the invoice by definition, is already paid.
+The invoice will appear as complete as soon as it's created.

 ## Store General Settings